-E Leclerc is France's biggest hypermarket brand by market share and neck and neck with arch-rival Carrefour as the country's biggest groceries supplier overall.
+E Leclerc is France's biggest hypermarket brand by market share and now narrowly ahead of long-time arch-rival Carrefour as the country's biggest groceries supplier overall.
 The chain, which remains a co-operative, has built its reputation by battling against government monopolies and price controls in order to sell high quality foods at rock-bottom prices.
 It regularly courts media headlines to accuse suppliers or rivals (especially Carrefour) of over-pricing.
 Leclerc has moved into a huge a variety of additional markets ranging from funerals to travel services.
 It is also the country's foremost jeweller and a leading petrol retailer.
 The group has a less extensive network outside France than Carrefour, but has a significant presence in Poland and Portugal.

 52 rue Camille Desmoulins